Adelaide Nature Reserve: Insects

 An insect survey found a wide variety of unusual insects, including rare solitary wasps.
 The site has a notable variety of grasshoppers and crickets.
 The most notable find was a rare species of chafer beetle last seen in Britain in the 1950s in Cheshire.
-Lesser stag beetles are common and volunteers are encouraging the Great stag beetle by building loggeries.
+Lesser stag beetles are common and volunteers are encouraging the great stag beetle by building loggeries.
 Site volunteers leave logs in place to provide habitats for insects and fungi.
 A fine insect house has been built to provide winter homes for insects such as Ladybirds, Lacewings & Butterflies.
-There are also Bee nesting boxes.
+There are also bee nesting boxes.

-Butterflies include Peacock, Comma, Meadow brown, Small heath, Small skipper, Essex skipper, Green veined, Large and Small white, Small copper, Brimstone, Holly blue, Common blue, Speckled wood and Gatekeeper.
-Amongst moths Narrow-bordered Beehawk moth and Burnet moth have been recorded.
+Butterflies include peacock, comma, meadow brown, small heath, small skipper, Essex skipper, green-veined, large and small white, small copper, brimstone, holly blue, common blue, speckled wood and gatekeeper.
+Amongst moths narrow-bordered bee hawkmoth and burnet moth have been recorded.

-An unwelcome recent arrival has been the Harlequin ladybird, which is a threat to native ladybird species.
-A spectacular new arrival in recent years has been the Wasp spider.
+An unwelcome recent arrival has been the harlequin ladybird, which is a threat to native ladybird species.
+A spectacular new arrival in recent years has been the wasp spider.
 Yellow meadow ants make distinctive mounds in the meadow.

 Birds

 Birds are surveyed at regular intervals.
-Green woodpecker has been seen hunting for ants in the meadow.
-Regular visitors have included Great, Blue and Long-tailed tits, Robin, Wren, Blackcap, Carrion crow, Jay, Magpie and Blackbird – all common urban birds.
-A more unusual visitor was a Meadow pipit.
-Red kite and Sparrowhawk have been seen overhead.
+Green woodpeckers have been seen hunting for ants in the meadow.
+Regular visitors have included great, blue and long-tailed tits, robin, wren, blackcap, carrion crow, jay, magpie and blackbird – all common urban birds.
+A more unusual visitor was a meadow pipit.
+Red kite and sparrowhawk have been seen overhead.

 A bird-feeding station has been installed and this is a good place to see the birds.
-There are many bird boxes in place throughout the reserve and Blue tits have used them.
+There are many bird boxes in place throughout the reserve and blue tits have used them.

 Animals

 Foxes have dug their dens in the reserve and are often seen here by local people.
-Volunteers have made Hedgehog hibernating boxes which provide warm and dry winter quarters.
+Volunteers have made hedgehog hibernating boxes which provide warm and dry winter quarters.
 Squirrels are frequently seen high up in the trees.
 The pond supports a population of newts.

 Plants

 There is a diversity of plants, especially in the meadow area.
-Some recently seen plants include Birdsfoot trefoil, Bloody cranesbill, Corncockle, Cowslip, Dog rose, Evening primrose, Field speedwell, Lesser periwinkle, Michaelmas daisy, Oxeye daisy, Vipers bugloss, Sweet violet, Lucerne, Wild gladiolus, Green alkanet, Herb robert, Lesser celandine, Marsh marigold, Purple loosestrife, Yellow flag, Wild strawberry, Yarrow and many others.
+Some recently seen plants include birdsfoot trefoil, bloody cranesbill, corncockle, cowslip, dog rose, evening primrose, field speedwell, lesser periwinkle, Michaelmas daisy, oxeye daisy, vipers bugloss, sweet violet, lucerne, wild gladiolus, green alkanet, herb-robert, lesser celandine, marsh marigold, purple loosestrife, yellow flag, wild strawberry, and yarrow.
 Some of these have been introduced, others found their own way here.

-Trees & shrubs
+Trees and shrubs

-Tree species include English oak, Caucasian oak, Turkey oak, Holm oak and Sessile oak, Rowan, Ash, Lime, Spindle, Hazel, Laburnum, Apple, Cotoneaster, Hawthorn and Silver birch.
+Tree species include English oak, Caucasian oak, Turkey oak, holm oak and sessile oak, rowan, ash, lime, spindle, hazel, laburnum, apple, cotoneaster, hawthorn and silver birch.